awsdocs/iam-user-guide/doc_source/id_roles_use_switch-role-ec2.md

 1. Using the retrieved temporary credentials, the application accesses the photo bucket\.
 Because of the policy attached to the **Get\-pics** role, the application has read\-only permissions\.

-   The temporary security credentials that are available on the instance are automatically rotated before they expire so that a valid set is always available\.
+   The temporary security credentials available on the instance automatically rotate before they expire so that a valid set is always available\.
 The application just needs to make sure that it gets a new set of credentials from the instance metadata before the current ones expire\.
 It is possible to use the AWS SDK to manage credentials so the application does not need to include additional logic to refresh the credentials\.
 For example, instantiating clients with Instance Profile Credential Providers\.
 However, if the application gets temporary security credentials from the instance metadata and has cached them, it should get a refreshed set of credentials every hour, or at least 15 minutes before the current set expires\.
-The expiration time is included in the information that is returned in the `iam/security-credentials/role-name` category\.
+The expiration time is included in the information returned in the `iam/security-credentials/role-name` category\.

 ## Permissions required for using roles with Amazon EC2<a name="roles-usingrole-ec2instance-permissions"></a>

 To launch an instance with a role, the developer must have permission to launch EC2 instances and permission to pass IAM roles\.

 The following sample policy allows users to use the AWS Management Console to launch an instance with a role\.
-The policy includes wildcards \(`*`\) to allow a user to pass any role and to perform all Amazon EC2 actions\.
-The `ListInstanceProfiles` action allows users to view all of the roles that are available in the AWS account\.
+The policy includes wildcards \(`*`\) to allow a user to pass any role and to perform the listed Amazon EC2 actions\.
+The `ListInstanceProfiles` action allows users to view all of the roles available in the AWS account\.

 **Example policy that grants a user permission to use the Amazon EC2 console to launch an instance with any role**

 ```
 {
     "Version": "2012-10-17",
-  "Statement": [{
+    "Statement": [
+        {
+            "Sid": "IamPassRole",
             "Effect": "Allow",
+            "Action": "iam:PassRole",
+            "Resource": "*",
+            "Condition": {
+                "StringEquals": {
+                    "iam:PassedToService": "ec2.amazonaws.com"
+                }
+            }
+        },
+        {
+            "Sid": "ListEc2AndListInstanceProfiles",
+            "Effect": "Allow",
             "Action": [
-      "iam:PassRole",
                 "iam:ListInstanceProfiles",
-      "ec2:*"
+                "ec2:Describe*",
+                "ec2:Search*",
+                "ec2:Get*"
             ],
             "Resource": "*"
-  }]
+        }
+    ]
 }
 ```